normandydeck1/tocgen/README.md

 }
 </pre>

-Alternative pattern to handle sections with multiple lines:
+Pattern to handle sections with multiple lines:

 <pre>
 "section":